Hepatology

 Back to Top

 Physical examination findings are equally variable.
-The accuracy of detecting ascites depends on the amount of fluid present and the body habitus of the patient—obese patients may be more technically difficult to diagnose.
-If present, typical findings include generalized abdominal distention, flank fullness, and shifting dullness.
+The accuracy of detecting ascites depends on the amount of fluid present and the body habitus of the patient: ascites may be more technically difficult to diagnose in obese patients.
+If ascites is present, typical findings include generalized abdominal distention, flank fullness, and shifting dullness.
 If the physical examination is not definitive, abdominal ultrasonography can be used to confirm the presence or absence of ascites.

-Two grading systems for ascites have been used in the literature ( Table 2 ).
+Two grading systems for ascites have been used in the literature (Table 1).
 An older system has graded ascites from 1+ to 4+, depending on the detectability of fluid on physical examination.
-More recently, the International Ascites Club has proposed a system of grading, from grade 1 to grade 3.
+More recently, a different grading system has been proposed, from grade 1 to grade 3.
 The validity of this grading system has yet to be established.

 Grade Severity Score